-See the Operating the Zero Turn Rider section for steering instructions.
+See the Operation section for proper steering instructions.

-distant Seat Adjustment Lever
+Seat Adjustment Lever

 The seat can be adjusted forward and back.
 Move the lever towards the left, position the seat as desired, and release the lever to lock the seat in position.